busycaesar/Custom_Content_LLM_APIs/documentation.md

 GEMINI_API_KEY= # Paste your Gemini API Key here.
 ```

+3. Run the Containers

-3. Once both the files are setup and `Docker Desktop` is started, you can run the following command to run all the containers.
+Once both the files are set up and `Docker Desktop` is started, run the following command to run all the containers:

 ```bash
 docker compose up --build
 ```

+4. Check the Setup

-4. If this does not thorw any error, you should be able to access the APIs provided by the application on `localhost:8080`.
-You can run the health check to make sure that the application is healthy.
-For using the APIs check out the [API Documentation](./api-documentation.md).
+If no errors occur, you should be able to access the APIs provided by the application at localhost:8080.
+You can run a health check to ensure the application is working correctly.
+For API usage, refer to the [API Documentation](./api-documentation.md).